tonyg/squeak-actors/tutorial-ping-pong.md

 actor1 linkTo: actor2.
 ```

-Now, if one does, so does the other.
+Now, if one dies, so does the other.

 Open a process browser, and check to see that both actors are there.
 Now, kill `actor1`.